eworm-de/journal-notify/README.md

 -----

 To use `journal-notify` you need access to the journal log files.
-Make sure you get the expexted log entries by running `journalctl`.
+Make sure you get the expected log entries by running `journalctl`.
 Possibly you have to add yourself to group `systemd-journal` or similar.

 Just running `journal-notify` without parameter will show *all* log entries.